 17:20 31/8/2012 After an easy breezy check-in and obligatory washroom trip at Tune Hotels Hatyai.
 Our itchy feet were back on track and felt more exhilarated to explore Hatyai.
 Without any map and itinerary on hand.
-We'll be relying on locals suggestion and depend on luck since we're unable to finished the itinerary prior to our trip.
-We had agreed to visit Hatyai Municipal Park and we didn't know we're up for a challenge since the park was relatively far from the hotel we stayed in and there is no public vehicle going there.
-The option we have was to rent a tuk-tuk but most of them offered a very steep price even for just a one way fare.
-So we asked help from the hotel staff to arrange a tuk-tuk ride for us that will not ripped us off.
-Instead she recommended a car service which have a same rate that tuk-tuk drivers offered and have availed it.
+We’ll be relying on locals suggestion and depend on luck since we’re unable to finish the itinerary prior to our trip.
+We had agreed to visit Hatyai Municipal Park and we didn’t know we’re up for a challenge since the park was relatively far from the hotel we stayed in and there is no public vehicle going there.
+The option we have was to rent a tuk-tuk but most of them offered a very steep price even for just a one-way fare.
+So we asked help from the hotel staff to arrange a tuk-tuk ride for us to avoid being ripped off.
+Instead, she recommended a car service which has the same rate that tuk-tuk drivers offered and have availed it.

 Guan Yin Temple